About This Program

 - Gender — Not Specified

-- Status — Families identified for abuse and neglect by Child Welfare and who had an identified parental substance abuse problem.
+- Status — Participants were families identified for abuse and neglect by Child Welfare and who had an identified parental substance abuse problem.

 Location / Institution: Rhode Island